-Our External Auditors (Mazars) consider the work of Internal audit in assessing the control environment.
+Our External Auditors (Mazars) place reliance on the work of our Internal Audit function.
 Internal Audit carries out its role in compliance with Public Sector Internal Audit Standards.
 Our Annual Governance Statement reviews the extent to which the Authority has complied with its code of corporate governance and also meets the requirements of the Accounts and Audit (England) Regulations 2015, which requires the Authority to conduct a review at least once a year of the effectiveness of its system of internal control and include a statement reporting on the review within the statement of accounts.
 The outcome of the annual review is incorporated within our Performance Management arrangements and is reported to Elected Members of the Audit and Governance Committee.

-OUR ORGANISATIONAL MODEL
+OUR ORGANISATIONAL STRUCTURE

-The Chief Fire Officer is responsible for the achievement of the Authority's Strategic Goals through the delivery of strategies and plans, and is supported by the Executive Leadership Team of senior managers.
+The Chief Fire Officer (CFO) is responsible for the achievement of the Authority's Strategic Goals through the delivery of a suite of strategies and plans and the allocation and disposition of resources.
+The CFO is supported by two Assistant Chief Fire Officers - one who is responsible for the Community Protection Directorate and the other for Strategic Planning and Resources.